JannicBeck/undox/README.md

 The most popular and used library to add undo/redo functionality to redux is without a doubt [redux-undo](https://github.com/omnidan/redux-undo).

 It stores the whole state instead of actions.
-While this is great if we got a lean state and fat actions, it does not scale well if our state tree grows.
+While this is great if we got a lean state and fat actions, it does not scale well if our state tree grows and especially if we want to persist our state.

 My use case:
 - I have a big state and very lean actions, since I synchronize clients by sending actions over websockets.